simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Fri 17 Jan : Temporarily removed rainbow docs to allow for update
+Fri 17 Jan : Doc updates
+Fri 17 Jan : Fix for Rainbows and Amortization
+Fri 17 Jan : Fix for install script.
+Fri 17 Jan : Fix imported targets in CMakeLists to be global, so correct lib names are used for Debug sample-only builds.
+Fri 17 Jan : Minor fixes and optimisations
+Thu 16 Jan : Vulkan link fix.
+Thu 16 Jan : Linux build fixes.
+Thu 16 Jan : Alternate Vulkan lib link directory for Linux.
+Thu 16 Jan : Amortization re-enabled.
+Thu 16 Jan : Fix Cmake error.
+Thu 16 Jan : Cloud amortization re-enabled.
+Thu 16 Jan : Rain effect not superspeed.
+Thu 16 Jan : Addded simul_refract_reflect.sl
+Thu 16 Jan : CMake allows SIMUL_BUILD_SHADERS to be false, so shaders are not built.
+Thu 16 Jan : Force Cmake to not exclude shader projects from build.
+Why would it do this?
+Thu 16 Jan : Added Documentation for Rainbows.
+Other minor fixes.
+Wed 15 Jan : Added missing image
+Wed 15 Jan : Doc Updates
+Wed 15 Jan : Rainbows now use a moisture value found in the nearFarTexture.
+Moisture values is saved into RaytracePixelOutput::nearFarDepth.w
+Wed 15 Jan : Documentation Updates
+Wed 15 Jan : CMake functional for samples.
+Include SkySequencer in main SDK installer.
+Tue 14 Jan : Fix for OpenGL, Add half4 support to SFX for OpenGL only.
+Mon 13 Jan : Fix for DX12 and Vulkan.
+OpenGL is WIP.
+Mon 13 Jan : Using the view position, instead of just height. simul::vulkan::DeviceManagerInternal store the VkPhysicalDeviceFeatures, queried from the gpu. vkCreateDevice queries against the stored VkPhysicalDeviceFeatures for compatibility. simul::vulkan::Texture::IsValid() check for a valid object handle as well.
+Fri 10 Jan : Added UI, Lunar Rainbows and General Fixes
 Thu 09 Jan : Removed duplicate BackgroundLatLongSphere() from sky.sfx
 Wed 08 Jan : Added DrawMultipleCrossSections() to SphereRenderer for better viewing of the cloudDensity texture in the CloudWindow.
 Added high resolution MilkyWay background texture.
 Re-worked SiderealSky to improve sidereal accuracy.
 Wed 08 Jan : Small fix for water geometry